amitrajesh/TeslaTakeHome/README.md

 >npm install
 >npm start

-In a sperate terminal, navigate to the flask directory and run:
+In a seperate terminal, navigate to the flask directory and run:
 >pip install -r requirements.txt
 >flask run